-- development, linkages, applications and advocacy with other services providers, income and financial assistance, monitoring and temporary limited in-home services. - A minimum 47 older adults will be assessed for and receive a hot lunch, Monday thru Friday, and/or weekend meals (a meal for Saturday and Sunday).
+A minimum of 39 older adults will report increased nutritional intake through receipt of a hot lunch, Monday through Friday, and/or weekend meals (a meal for Saturday and Sunday).

 Based on our review of program documentation and discussions with staff, program performance objectives were met and the agency was in compliance with contractual program objectives.